Nuclei-Software/nuclei-audio-library/README.md

 export NUCLEI_SDK_ROOT=/path/to/nuclei-sdk
 ```

-After that, no matter where this project located in, you can run make to build and run the programs in this repository.
+After that, no matter where this project located in, you can run `make` command to build and run the programs in this repository.

 Otherwise, you should place this project in the directory of `$NUCLEI_SDK_ROOT/application/baremetal`